bitcoinvsalts/react-native-firebase-starter/README.md

 atom ios/MyApp.xcodeproj/project.pbxproj
 ```

-You can change this bundle identifier for android too in:
+You can change this bundle identifier for android in:
 ```
 atom android/app/build.gradle
 ```